pthom/study_ci_thread_fault/Readme.md

-Repository to study a CI issue.
-See https://github.com/Dobiasd/FunctionalPlus/issues/304
+Study issue / GitHub Runners / Visual Studio 2022 / std::async
 ======================================================================

+This repository is here to study an issue which was discovered at https://github.com/Dobiasd/FunctionalPlus/issues/304

 There is a serious issue in GitHub's runner CI.
 This code:

 ```cpp
 #include <future>